-Mother Nature has had an impressive arsenal of natural herbs to use for medicinal purposes or to add flavor to meals.
-Simply put, an herb is any type of plant whose leaves, roots, flowers, berries, stems or seeds.
+Mother Nature has an impressive arsenal of natural herbs to use for medicinal purposes and/or to add flavor to meals.
+Simply put, a herb is any type of plant whose leaves, roots, flowers, berries, stems or seeds that are used for medicine, flavoring, or food.
 Handled properly, these herbs have a wide range of benefits for people.

-Whether medicinal or cooking, herbs are available for purchase and consumption in a variety of forms.
-The benefits of these natural substances come in capsules, leaves, teas and other forms sold in supermarkets, online stores and herbal retail stores.
+Whether medicinal or culinary, herbs are available for purchase and consumption in a variety of forms.
+The benefits of these natural substances come in capsules, leaves, teas, and other forms sold in supermarkets, online stores, and herbal retail stores.

 Herbs with Medicinal Properties That Stimulate or Sedate - Herbs with medicinal properties have a lot to offer those who consume them on a regular basis.
 However, no one should use herbs without receiving a proper diagnosis for a health condition.
 Benefits to using them for medicinal purposes is lost if new illnesses arise or current conditions get worse.

 Echinacea: Immune System Stimulant - Echinacea is known to help the immune system fight against the flu, colds and other types of infections.
 In less common cases, this herb is also used for stimulating the healing of inflamed skin conditions such as wounds and acne.

 Parts of the Echinacea plant and roots are used to extract the potency of the herb.
 This herb can thrive in most gardens before it is squeezed for juice or used fresh for teas.
 Studies vary on the benefits of using Echinacea to treat respiratory tract infections.